 So that’s what I did.
 I grabbed an RCA cable and spliced the end and soldered it straight to the output of the pre-amp board right where it goes into the amp board.
 I’ve got a picture showing the connection here.
 At this point I basically went through and re-measured a lot of the measurements I had already done looking at frequency response, filter responses, THD and everything else sans actual output power.
 This is where I was able to confirm the high-pass filter responses, the bass boost responses, the low-pass filter responses and everything basically tracked the power amp measurements, except for the distortion.
 With the bass boost enabled, the distortion was all the way down at 0.0019%.
 Excellent!
 The 2nd harmonic was all the way down at -105 dBc.
 This bested the best THD I got out of the amp which was only 0.017% at 40 Hz and the 2nd harmonic hovered around -78 dBc.
 While not state of the art for a pre-amp, it’s an order of magnitude better than the amp stage, which theoretically is all you need.
 But once I disabled the bass boost, this is where things got ugly – the distortion with a 40 Hz test tone jumped all the way up to 1.42%!
 The 2nd harmonic sitting right around -37 dBc.
 That’s a 68 dB degradation in 2nd harmonic performance and a 747x degradation in overall THD!
 You could literally fly a Boeing 747 blindfolded through this wall of harmonics.
 In this case the amp stage has no choice but to amp up what it gets and is no longer the dominate noise contributor to this signal.

 So what gives?
 Is my measurement wrong?
 Is this just a necessary evil given the implementation of the bass boost as a single convenient switch?
 Is my unit defective?
 I contacted Parts Express with my findings, gave them the details of the setup and everything I’ve shared here.
 I have not heard a response back.
 I was hoping to wait to post my review of this amp until they had contacted me with some kind of explanation, but alas that has not happened yet.
 So the post goes live.
-I am very eager to hear back from them.
+I am very eager to hear back from them. **UPDATE: PE did get back with me a couple weeks later and sent over a complete report of the amp using their in-house Audio Precision Analyzer and found no significant difference in distortion with and without the bass-boost applied.
+The report is quite long and nicely detailed and as such I haven’t had time to dive into much or update this post with that information.
+But their unit does not match my unit in this regard.
+Take it for what its worth.
+Shoot me an email or add a comment below if you’d like a copy of the AP report and I will send along.
+END UPDATE**.
 Personally would like to get in touch with the engineers at Dayton Audio to discuss this circuit design better.
 I’d like to think that this is not the intended function of the bass boost circuit, however I can see how it could be either overlooked or just thought of as not that big of a deal.
 Seeing as how the pre-amp stage, normally should be cleanest, is ruined by the amp stage, which is ultimately ruined by the driver.
 I have not taken a measurement of the distortion of the sub in-room to see if this difference is measureable to the listener.
 I am guessing that sub at any significant volume has greater than 1.42% THD so why fuss over what the pre-amp stage is doing?
 Which I get and that would be a plausible argument, though not a fair one and one I wouldn’t buy.
 Anyway, I’ll leave it at that and update this post when I do hear back from PE.
 I did tell them that that I was very happy with the amp otherwise and intended on keeping it, mainly because in this application the sub response was designed around having bass boost enabled all the time and in this configuration the distortion is at its lowest.

 I don’t want to end on that note, so I’ll end with this: the SPA300-D is a great plate amp and the RSS265HF-4 driver is a beast.
 And this combo absolutely kills it.
 After watching several movies with this sub in my bedroom and setting it up for music in my living room, I can easily say this subwoofer is one of the best subs I’ve built to date.
 It bumps, it rumbles and shakes the whole house and everything in it.
 It’s possibly more impressive with music, since this thing is basically flat to 30 Hz, once you corner-load this puppy and crank up some AJR, it just moves like nobody’s business.
 But even with movies, it’s no slouch.
 I’ll get some max SPL measurements shortly as well as some in-room measurements at some point.
 For now I’m just playing around with it in different locations in my house and seeing what it can do.
 Once I get a better feel for how this sub works and where it works best, I’ll get some additional SPL measurements.
 Until then feel free to check out the massive gallery of design graphics, response measurements from REW, pictures of the amp and sub and build pics as well as what this thing looks like in a couple of my rooms.
 Enjoy!